POSTS TAGGED: Nvidia SHIELD Tablet

-Posted August 28, 2014 By: Tomek Kondrat
+Posted August 28, 2014 at 10:00 pm by Tomek Kondrat

 The Nvidia Shield Tablet is the latest toy from one of the largest desktop graphics manufacturers, and it has just has received its first OTA update.
 The first update, which is labeled as firmware revision 1.1, brings a rather long list of optimizations and improvements poised to make this device even greater.

 The rather small, 84.1 MB update contains the following refinements:

 - NVIDIA PRISM feature toggle

 - Stability improvements to SHIELD Hub and Gamestream

 - ShadowPlay performance optimizations